 Landowners work toward incorporating water quality and protection into their operations.
-All dairies and other "confined animal operations" have a water management plan approved by the Oregon Department of Agriculture (ODA), as do container nurseries.
+All dairies and other "confined animal operations" have a water management plan approved by the ODA, as do container nurseries.
 Education and monitoring programs are offered to assist growers.